yegor256/blog/_drafts/reflection.md

 Obvsiously, we will forget about most of them.

 This coupling, which is a big maintainability issue, was introduced thanks to the very existence of reflection in Java.
-If we would not be able to use `instanceof` operator and class casting (or would not have them), the coupling would not be possible in the first place.
+If we had not been able to use `instanceof` operator and class casting (or did not even have them), the coupling would not be possible in the first place.

 ## Forceful Testing